danielyc/simplyUnderConstruction/README.md

 - **One-Click Activation** - Enable or disable your under construction page instantly
 - **Access Control** - Precisely control who can view your site during maintenance
 - **Customizable Content** - Edit the HTML directly or utilize the WordPress visual editor
+- **Shortcode Support** - Process WordPress shortcodes in your under construction page
 - **LiteSpeed Compatible** - Integrates seamlessly with LiteSpeed Cache
 - **Lightweight** - Minimal impact on your site's performance